syncfusion-content/javascript-docs/js/Chart/Axis.md

 <td>1000</td>
 <td>n1</td>
 <td>1000.0</td>
-<td>Number will be rounded to 1 decimal place</td>
+<td>The Number is rounded to 1 decimal place</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>n2</td>
 <td>1000.00</td>
-<td>Number will be rounded to 2 decimal place</td>
+<td>The Number is rounded to 2 decimal place</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>n3</td>
 <td>1000.000</td>
-<td>Number will be rounded to 3 decimal place</td>
+<td>The Number is rounded to 3 decimal place</td>
 </tr>
 <tr>
 <td>0.01</td>
 <td>p1</td>
 <td>1.0%</td>
-<td>Number will be converted to percentage with 1 decimal place</td>
+<td>The Number is converted to percentage with 1 decimal place</td>
 </tr>
 <tr>
 <td>0.01</td>
 <td>p2</td>
 <td>1.00%</td>
-<td>Number will be converted to percentage with 2 decimal place</td>
+<td>The Number is converted to percentage with 2 decimal place</td>
 </tr>
 <tr>
 <td>0.01</td>
 <td>p3</td>
 <td>1.000%</td>
-<td>Number will be converted to percentage with 3 decimal place</td>
+<td>The Number is converted to percentage with 3 decimal place</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>c1</td>
 <td>$1,000.0</td>
-<td>Currency symbol will be appended to number and number will rounded to 1 decimal place</td>
+<td>The Currency symbol is appended to number and number is rounded to 1 decimal place</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>c2</td>
 <td>$1,000.00</td>
-<td>Currency symbol will be appended to number and number will rounded to 2 decimal place</td>
+<td>The Currency symbol is appended to number and number is rounded to 2 decimal place</td>
 </tr>
 </table>

 ### Formatting date time values

-Date time labels can be formatted using the **labelFormat** property of axis.
+Date time labels can be formatted by using the **labelFormat** property of the axis.

 {% highlight js %}